ritlew/django-hls-video/CONTRIBUTING.md

 2. Navigate to the repo directory (where docker-compose.yml is).

+3. Copy the file `.blankenv` to `.env` and enter values that would be appropriate for your use case. `UWSGI_PROD` should be blank if it is not a production environment (turns Django's debug on if so).
+Otherwise, make it anything and it will be production settings.
+For `SECRET_KEY`, use the `venv.sh` and `gen.sh` scripts included
+in the `scripts` directory.

-3. Create superuser account (this will be needed for development):
+4. Create superuser account (this will be needed for development):
 ```
 docker run uwsgi sh
 python manage.py createsuperuser
 exit
 ```

-4. Run `docker-compose up --build`.
+5. Run `docker-compose up --build`.
 The server will be available on http://localhost:4002.
 Login at http://localhost:4002/admin using the credentials created earlier to use most of the functionality of the website.